 You hear a light giggle from some where behind you.
-You turn around, your heart rate shooting up and sweat trickling down your forehead.
+You turn around, your heart rate shoots up and sweat trickles down your forehead.

 You wait for the echoes to die down and shine your torchlight all around you.
 All you see are tiny rodents skittering about in search of another rodent to eat.

-Yet you can’t shake that feeling of claustrophobia that engulfs you whenever you experience extreme fear.
+Yet you can’t shake that feeling of claustrophobia that engulfs you, everytime you experience extreme fear.
 You have only experienced that twice in your life before.
 One was twenty years ago when you were almost smashed into a pulp by that lorry driven by a drunk driver.

 Another was exactly thirty-two years and five months ago when just like now, you had walked the empty corridors of this school in the dead of the night.

-You exhale and then sigh in relief.
+You exhale, inhale and exhale again, and then sigh in relief.
 You look out the first floor window, at the vast ground and the gate beyond.
-Which used to be lit with halogen lamps thirty-two years ago but now only boasts of a hundred watt bulb on the pillar by the gate.
+A ground that used to be lit with halogen lamps thirty-two years ago but now only boasts of a hundred watt bulb on the pillar by the gate.

 You chide yourself at being finicky, at being panicky, at being a pussy.
 You were fourteen then and you are almost fifty now.
 Some things have to change, right?
-Like how your heart clenches in fear when you feel a tiny, cold finger tug at yours.
+Like just now how your heart has clenched in fear when you feel a tiny, cold finger tug at yours.

 You are alone, aren’t you?
 In this huge abandoned building you are all alone.
-So who touches your finger?
-You wonder through visions of grotesque bodies of three; fourth graders piled one on top of another as you and your friends bury them behind the walls of class 7th C.
+So, who touches your finger?
+You wonder as visions assault your senses; visions of grotesque bodies of three; eight year olds piled one on top of another as you and your friends bury them behind the half done walls of class 7th C.

 Could it be possible they are still here?
 Could it be possible they never left?

 You have tried, tried real hard in the last three decades to justify what you did.
-Yet you have failed, and every single time you failed, you cut yourself.
+To justify using your cricket bat and beating those little kids to death.
+Yet, you have failed, and every single time you failed, you have cut yourself.
 The jagged scar on your right arm burns in the memory of the first time you cut.

-“The pig” is a Baby killer “the pig” is a baby killer “the pig” is a baby killer….
+“The Pig” is a baby killer “The Pig” is a baby killer “The Pig” is a baby killer….

 Chants haunt through the corridor as you increase your pace.
-You curse the weight of the bones of three tiny bodies in the sack on your back.
-It slows you down.
+You curse the weight of the bones of those three tiny bodies in the sack on your back.
+They slow you down.

 You curse the conglomerate that will start the demolition of the school to construct a residential building.